MElashkr/az-104-labs/Configure and manage Virtual Network/README.md

 It is possible to enable web-app firewall to protect the app form corss-site scripting attack.<br/>
 One other important thing, it is possible to route traffic based on URL (/videos, /images).
 Traffic will be routed based on the requests

+**Azure Loadbalancer vs Application Gateway** Loadbalancer will look at traffic based on Transport Layer(Layer 4), and App-Gateway will look at traffic based on Application Layer(Layer 7)
+OSI-Layers:
+7. Application Layer
+6. Presentation Layer
+5. Session Layer
+4. Transport Layer(TCP-Protocol)
+3. Network Layer(Hand-shake will be happen between source and destination machine)
+2. Data Link Layer
+1. Physical Layer
+Data packets will be transport on the physical layer.
+Data will be converted to packetes and will be transported from source machine to destination machine.
+Azure Loadbalancer will look only at transport layer(Layer 4)
+Info: Wireshark tool to check and see the data packet that will be transported

+It is possible to route monitor traffic which comming in/out from App-Gateway by Metric Session or Diagnostic settings.
+Man can anaylse Logs and send them to Log Analytics/Storage Account/Event hub